 How to Grow Sunflowers with Kids

-Sunflowers draw pollinators, look gorgeous, and make food for birds, and are edible.
-You can learn how to grow sunflowers with kids.
+Why not grow sunflowers with kids?
+Sunflowers are gorgeous, draw pollinators, look gorgeous, make food for birds, and are edible.
 You just need a few sunflower seeds, a patch of dirt and plenty of water and sunshine to grow a great sunflower garden.

 Since we tried this technique, we have learned that sunflowers inhibit the growth of a lot of other plants, so it’s a good idea to grow them separately.
 A cool thing a sunflower garden does is remove heavy metals from the soil.
 So if you are gardening in an urban area that may be contaminated, grow sunflowers the first year for safer soil.